-1. In General: A nonconforming site on which there is a conforming use shall not be expanded or contracted unless the site is brought into conformance with the provisions of this ordinance.

-- 2. Single Family Residential Exception: A single family residential structure that is located on a legally nonconforming site with respect to required yards, areas, or height may be structurally altered or enlarged, providing the portion of the structure that is altered or enlarged conforms with the provisions of this ordinance. - D. Relocations: No structure shall be relocated within a nonconforming site until the site is brought into conformance with the provisions of this ordinance. - E. Change in Use: A nonconforming site shall be allowed to be occupied by another use allowed by right in the district so long as no exterior structural modifications are to occur.
-In the event the new occupant desire to provide exterior structural modifications, the site shall be brought into compliance with all applicable site and use standards, a nonconforming site variance has been approved by the Zoning Board of Appeals.
+- 1. In General: A nonconforming site on which there is a conforming use shall not be expanded or contracted unless the site is brought into conformance with the provisions of this Ordinance. - 2.
+Single-Family Residential Exception: A single-family residential structure that is located on a legally nonconforming site with respect to required yards, areas, or height may be structurally altered or enlarged, providing the portion of the structure that is altered or enlarged conforms with the provisions of this Ordinance. - D. Relocations: No structure shall be relocated within a nonconforming site until the site is brought into conformance with the provisions of this Ordinance. - E. Change in Use: A nonconforming site shall be allowed to be occupied by another use allowed by right in the district so long as no exterior structural modifications are to occur.
+In the event of a new occupant the site shall be brought into compliance with all applicable site and use standards, or the new occupant shall obtain a nonconforming site variance approved by the Zoning Board of Appeals.

-5.23.5 Nonconforming Structures
+5.22.5 Nonconforming Structures

-Nonconforming structures may be continued, repaired, replaced, enlarged or expanding in accordance with the following provisions:
+Nonconforming structures may be continued, repaired, replaced, enlarged, or expanded in accordance with the following provisions:

-- A. Continuance of Nonconforming Structures: Subject to all limitations in this subsection, and the provisions of Section 5.23.2(e.)
-Exception for Repairs Pursuant to Public Order of this Article, any nonconforming structure may be occupied, operated, and maintained in a state of good repair, but no nonconforming structure shall be enlarged or extended unless in accordance with Section 5.23.5(d.)
-Enlargement or expansion provided that such maintenance does not exceed an aggregate cost of thirty (30) percent of the assessed value of the structure. - B. Repair and Maintenance of Nonconforming Structures: Nothing in this Ordinance shall prevent the repair, reinforcement, improvement or rehabilitation of any nonconforming structure, or any part thereof, which results from wear and tear, deterioration, fire, windstorm, snowstorm, rainstorm, flood or other casualty damage, nor shall it prevent compliance with the provisions of the State Construction Code Act, relative to the maintenance of buildings or structures.
+- A. Continuance of Nonconforming Structures: Subject to all limitations in this subsection, and the provisions of Section 5.22.2(E).
+Exception for Repairs Pursuant to Public Order of this Section, any nonconforming structure may be occupied, operated, and maintained in a state of good repair, but no nonconforming structure shall be enlarged or extended unless in accordance with Section 5.22.5(D).
+Enlargement or Expansion item in this subsection provided that such maintenance does not exceed an aggregate cost of thirty (30) percent of the assessed value of the structure. - B. Repair and Maintenance of Nonconforming Structures: Nothing in this Ordinance shall prevent the repair, reinforcement, improvement, or rehabilitation of any nonconforming structure, or any part thereof, which results from wear and tear, deterioration, fire, windstorm, snowstorm, rainstorm, flood, or other casualty damage, nor shall it prevent compliance with the provisions of the State Construction Code Act, relative to the maintenance of buildings or structures.
 Such repair and maintenance shall not be so extensive as to constitute a replacement of the structure by replacing an exterior wall(s).
 For the purposes of this subsection, the determination of whether proposed repairs and maintenance constitute replacement shall be made by the Building Official.
-The determination of the Building Official shall be appealable to the Zoning Board of Appeals. - C. Replacement of Damaged Nonconforming Structures: Nothing in this Ordinance shall prevent the replacement of any nonconforming building or structure damaged or destroyed by fire, windstorm, snowstorm, rainstorm, flood or other casualty damage beyond the control of the owner, provided such replacement utilizes the original structure footprint and does not increase

-- the original usable floor area or volume of such structure.
+The determination of the Building Official shall be appealable to the Zoning Board of Appeals. - C. Replacement of Damaged Nonconforming Structures: Nothing in this Ordinance shall prevent the replacement of any nonconforming building or structure damaged or destroyed by fire, windstorm, snowstorm, rainstorm, flood, or other casualty damage beyond the control of the owner, provided such replacement utilizes the original structure footprint and does not increase the original usable floor area or volume of such structure.
 Such replacement shall commence within twelve (12) months of the damage or destruction. - D. Enlargement or Expansion: A nonconforming structure in which only permitted uses are operated may be enlarged or expanded provided that the area of nonconformance is not increased and provided further that compliance with all of the provisions of this Ordinance established for structures in the district in which the nonconforming structure is located.
 Such enlargement shall also be subject to all other applicable City ordinances.

-5.23.6 Nonconforming Lots
+5.22.6 Nonconforming Lots